random-wizard/adventure-combat-engine/markdown/adventure-combat-engine.md

 dimension of mazes.
 Target can make a LUCK roll per round to escape back to their original point in the real world.

-3. Mirage Blast (Range:120', Duration= 1 round) Caster chooses an illusion of magic missile, fireball, or lightning bolt.
+3. Mirage Blast (Range:120', Duration:1 round) Caster chooses an
+illusion of magic missile, fireball, or lightning bolt.
 Spell area of effect as per original spell.
 Each target gets a LUCK roll to disbelieve.
 If failed, treat spells as original spell.